 ./bmctl create config -c CLUSTER_NAME \ --enable-apis --create-service-accounts --project-id=PROJECT_ID

-CLUSTER_NAME is the name of your cluster, and PROJECT_ID is a Google project where you have an Owner or Editor role.
+CLUSTER_NAME is the name of your cluster.
+PROJECT_ID is the project you created in Create a Google Cloud project.

-This command creates a config file under the
+The command above creates a config file under the

 To edit the config file:

 - Edit the file with your specific node and network requirements.
 Use the following sample config file.
 This quickstart doesn't use or include information about OpenID Connect (OIDC).